Skip to main content

 Applicants’ Responsibilities

-SNAP applicants are required to participate in the application process in a number of ways.
+SNAP applicants are required to participate in the application process in the following ways:

 • Provide documentation of household circumstances, and